devlinj678/pro-image-fun-enjoy/README.md

    - Requires a valid OpenAI API key with access to GPT-4o model
    - Configured as a secret parameter in the Aspire host (`Parameters:oaikey`)

-## .NET Aspire 9.3 Compute Environments Showcase
+## .NET Aspire Multi-Compute Environment Showcase

 This project showcases the new **Compute Environments** feature introduced in .NET Aspire 9.3, which allows you to deploy different parts of your application to different Azure compute services based on their specific requirements.